raksozorw/cat-ai-react-app/README.md

 To run a preview, just run `npm run dev`.

+Before uploading images, ensure the [backend](https://github.com/raksozorw/cat-ai) is running on port 80 (recommended), or set Fargate public IP as the `apiUrl` in `useUpload`.

 ### Test

 Unit testing is done with Jest + React Testing Library, simply run `npm run test`